Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 Start by placing each arc into its own folder and giving the files a consistent naming format.

-> **Note:** If you are creating a original Japenese audio, English subbed collection and downloading everything from a single source (such as One Pace), you can generally skip the renaming step.
+> **Note:** If you are creating a original Japanese audio, English subbed collection and downloading everything from a single source (such as One Pace), you can generally skip the renaming step.
 The filenames may be messy, but they are usually already sorted correctly.
 Simply organizing the episodes into arc-specific folders is often sufficient.

 Example: